- Expectations of the Parish Church Community

 First Holy Communion is a wonderful moment in a child’s life and represents a sign of growth in the knowledge and love of God for each and every child.
 Parents who bring their child or children for First Holy Communion are fulfilling the vow they made publicly at their child’s baptism some years before to be the “first and best teachers of their child in the ways of faith”.
 Now they are more actively fulfilling this vow.

-On this understanding, the parish will give every help to parents and children, particularly those children not attending Catholic schools.
+On this understanding, the parish will provide all the necessary help to parents and children, particularly those children not attending Catholic schools.
 The support from parents for this and other elements of the course cannot be emphasised enough.

 To this end, parents will be expected to attend a number of meetings during the year.
 Parents must ensure that they and their children attend punctually all the preparations classes, which take place at SS Joseph & Swithun’s Parish.